chuangcaleb/wtsa/_poosts/Film Reviews/Disney's Raya – Cultural Review.md

 And they think of me as the ruffian.
 ```

-Talon tribe's Con-Baby Noi is named as "Little Noi" in the credits, which I assume is meant to be "Xiao(小/Little) Noi", which adds so much intimacy. but Tong just calls her by her first name like a Western person (in the East, it's a capital crime).
+Talon tribe's Con-Baby Noi is credited as "Little Noi" in the credits, which I assume is meant to be "Xiao(小/Little) Noi", which adds so much intimacy. but Tong just calls her by her first name like a Western person (I do believe that at least the first time he references her by her name, he could use some endearing prefix/suffix).

 In a similar vein, at one point the script has Tong say "ruffian".
 They might as well say "mafia" or "gangster".
 And the "Jerky" in "Jackfruit Jerky" is too Western.
 Just say "dried jackfruit".
 Even in Mulan or Aladdin, Mushu and Genie gets the pass only because they're magical beings, and it's only ever one character i.e. the exception.